IrinaSing/practice-code-review/src/intersection/intersection-solution/README.md

 ## Strategy

-'for' loop and 'if' statement combined with array methods
+'for/of' loop and 'if' statement combined with array methods

 ## Implementation

-To find the intersection of two arrays - the common elements in each array - first an empty array is declared.
+- To find the intersection of two arrays - the common elements in each array - an empty array is declared.

-Then by using 'for/of' loop, every element of the first array is inspected.
-Then 'if' statement and 'includes()' built-in method is used in the 'for' loop to check for the elements that second array has in common.
-And then the result is added to the empty array by using 'push()' built-in method.
+- By using 'for/of' loop, every element of the first array is inspected.
+Then 'if' statement and 'includes()' method is used in the loop to check for the elements that second array has in common.
+And then the result is added to the empty array by using 'push()' method.

-This will return an array of common elements in both of the arrays, but it is also returns the repeated values.
+- This will return an array of common elements which are in both of the arrays, but it also returns the repeated values.

-To have an array with unique values, the resulting array is first converted to a set by using "new Set()' method.
-Then it is reconverted to an array by using 'Array.from()' built-in method.
+- To have an array with unique values, the resulting array is first converted to a set by using "new Set()' method.
+Then it is reconverted to an array by using 'Array.from()' method.

 ## Use Cases